meteor/meteor/content/routing.md

 Now, if the user navigates to the different URLs, they will see the blog post template or the about page template.
 You can define as many templates or layouts as you want, and mix and match them inside your route handlers.

-### Templates as PAges vs. Templates as reusable UI components
+### Templates as pages vs. Templates as reusable UI components

 In the code samples, we have decided to name the templates after the layout regions they will be rendered into.
 This is not necessary, but enables us to make it clear that those templates are expecting to be used in a certain place in the layout.
 It's explicitly stating that these templates are not meant to be reusable in different parts of the app - they are only useful for rendering a “page” of the app.

 If you have lots of pages that are similar, it would make sense to split up your app into a collection of reusable components, and a collection of single-purpose pages that mostly just mix-and-match the reusable components.
-Read more about this distinction in the section on _UI components_.
+Read more about this distinction in the article on _UI components_.

 ## Displaying and subscribing to data based on the URL